Halogly/VelocityCommandForward/README.md

 Forward commands from backend to proxy!

 ## Features
-* Players and console can execute proxy commands (sends a packet to the proxy to execute either as player or console)
+* Players and console can execute proxy commands (sends a packet to the proxy to execute either as player or console).
-* Custom command
+* Custom command.

+## Installation
+Download both Velocity and Paper versions and upload to their designed servers.

 ## Notes
 * Configuration only generates for backend server!